yadutaf/blog.yadutaf.fr/content/post/041-hp-envy-x360-ubuntu-quirks.md

 hold the `Fn` key simultaneously.
 Of course, there is no keyboard "Fn lock" or equivalent, but this was easily toggled from the BIOS.

-With all this, there remains only 1 itch to scratch (at least for now) for which I have no lead.
-At the same time, I'm not sure if it's painful enough for me to spend more time on it.
-Namely, going from laptop to tablet work just fine.
-However, when doing the opposite, the screen remains "upside-down".
-Converting back to tablet and back again to laptop does the trick and feels like a very acceptable workaround for me.
+With all this, there remains only 1 itch to scratch (at least for now).
+When in tablet mode, the screen can freely rotate up/down/left/right, but when in laptop mode, in can only auto-rotate left/right.
+So, if the screen comes back from tablet mode upside down, then I need to go back to tablet, rotate it and go back to laptop mode.
+Fortunately, there is a Gnome extension just for that: https://extensions.gnome.org/extension/5389/screen-rotate/.

 ### Getting it all together (aka: TL;DR)